AUTOMATING / ANON split

 about

 Automating is Sasha from Melbourne, Australia.
-Sifting through the sonic waste and discarded technology left by the roadside ... more of a world speeding too fast into the future.
+Sifting through the sonic waste and discarded technology left by the roadside of a world speeding too fast into the future.
 Field recordings, found sound, tape manipulation, noise and effects units.
-Currently pursuing live and studio created binaural soundscapes and archaic tape based drones. less
+Currently pursuing live and studio created binaural soundscapes and archaic tape based drones. ... more

 contact / help